dakshtrehan/AI-Music-Generation/README.md

 3. Dataset :- midi files
 4. Libraries used :- Music21, Sci-kit Learn, Keras, Numpy, glob

-(In the project, model was trained on Google Colab but the code was written on local machine therefore have manually loaded .hdf5 model on local machine once it was trained on cloud)
+(In the project, model was trained on Google Colab but the code was written on local machine, therefore have manually loaded .hdf5 model on local machine, once it was trained on cloud)